March 18

 Denial ReasonHow to Avoid It

-Delayed reportingCall your insurer within 24-48 hours of any storm
+Delayed reportingCall your insurer within 24 to 48 hours of any storm

 Pre-existing damageAnnual inspections create a before-and-after record